 GET FIT, HAVE FUN AND RAISE FUNDS FOR CHARITY ALL AT ONCE!

-We are opening the doors for a 60 minute charity bootcamp in Central London and worked our arses off to raise money for charity!
+We are opened the doors for a 60 minute charity bootcamp in Central London and worked our arses off to raise money for charity!

 THIS IS OUR CAUSE:

 Built in 1992 the Chowki school offers education for girls and boys in separate buildings of the institution.
 However, in the girls' building, they desperately need an outside area to accommodate the girls for morning assembly and during recess - something that the boys already have.

 A word from Imam Abdul Wahid Pedersen, founder of Danish Muslim Aid

 In 1988 funds were raised in Denmark for a project spearheaded by young people from the youth wings of some of the political parties in the country, in order to support an education program in Afghanistan, which was by then under Soviet occupation.

 The project was finally established and inaugurated in 1992, when the school opened in Sowki village in Kunar province of Afghanistan.
 We have been following the school ever since then, and it was one of few schools in Afghanistan to give education to boys and girls even through the Taleban years of rule in the country.